SCOTTISH HYDRO ELECTRIC TRANSMISSION PLC ELECTRICITY ACT 1989

 • Consent the proposal, with or without conditions attached; or

 General Data Protection Regulations

-representations under The Electricity Act 1989.
-During the process, to support transparency in decision
+under the Electricity Act 1989.
+During the process, to support transparency in decision making, the Scottish

 Government publishes online at www.energyconsents.scot.
 A privacy notice is published on the help page at www.